Fair-trade cocoa: Fair-trade cocoa criteria

-Fair trade cocoa products in the United States
+Fair-trade cocoa products in the United States

-As of 2010, there were 62 cocoa-growing cooperatives in the US fair trade system.
-The producers supplying the U.S. fair trade cocoa are located in Bolivia, Côte d'Ivoire, Dominican Republic, Ecuador, Ghana, Panama and Peru.
+As of 2010, there were 62 cocoa-growing cooperatives in the US fair-trade system.
+The producers supplying the US with fair-trade cocoa are located in Bolivia, Côte d'Ivoire, Dominican Republic, Ecuador, Ghana, Panama and Peru.

-In 2010, the amount of fair trade certified cocoa and chocolate products in the United States increased drastically, with a 67 percent increase from 2009.
+In 2010, the amount of fair-trade–certified cocoa and chocolate products in the United States increased drastically, with a 67% increase from 2009.
 However, this is a small percentage of the total market for cocoa products.
-Also, in the USA products which have as little as 11% fair trade-produced cocoa can be labelled as Fair Trade Chocolate.
-In some cases, if other ingredients besides cocoa are fair trade, the amount of fair trade cocoa may be less.
+Also, in the USA, products which have as little as 11% fair-trade–produced cocoa can be labelled as Fair Trade Chocolate.
+In some cases, if other ingredients besides cocoa are fair-trade, the amount of fair-trade cocoa may be less.

-In January 2010, Kit Kat converted its Kit Kat bar to use fair trade certified cocoa, but later returned to no longer using fair trade cocoa in the Kit Kat bar.
+In January 2010, Kit Kat converted its Kit Kat bar to use fair-trade–certified cocoa, but later stopped using fair-trade cocoa in the Kit Kat.

 Economic impact

 Additional income for farmers

 Typically, the farmers who grow the cocoa beans only receive 3.2% of the price of the final cocoa bar.
 In Ghana and the Ivory Coast, the two largest contributors of chocolate in the world, farmers will make as little $0.50 per day and the majority of their income is dependent on cocoa farming.
 In the past thirty years, cocoa prices have been as low as $714 per ton in 2000 to as high as $3,775 per ton in spring of 2011.
-Although the market price of cocoa fluctuates, fair trade certification has created a minimum price for which the cocoa farmers must be paid per ton.
-The farmers receive either the market price or the fair trade minimum, whichever is higher.
-In January 2011, Fairtrade International (FLO) created an international standard for the minimum price fair trade cocoa farmers receive per ton of cocoa.
-It was increased from $1600 to $2000 per metric ton of cocoa.
+Although the market price of cocoa fluctuates, fair-trade certification has created a minimum price for which the cocoa farmers must be paid per ton.
+The farmers receive either the market price or the fair-trade minimum, whichever is higher.
+In January 2011, Fairtrade International (FLO) created an international standard for the minimum price that farmers of fair-trade cocoa receive per ton of cocoa.
+It was increased from $1600 to $2000 per metric ton.
 The minimum price set by Fair Trade ensures a consistent minimum wage for farmers.
 This gives farmers financial stability and the ability to plan for future events.
-This consumption smoothing yields to a better quality of life for the farmers and their families.
+This consumption smoothing yields a better quality of life for the farmers and their families.

-Additionally, the cocoa farmers average age is increasing, currently sitting at about 50 years old.
-Few young people want to stay in the industry as the wages are so poor they are looking elsewhere for work.
-By increasing their wages through Fair Trade practices, younger generations are encouraged to stay and the industry can continue to produce.
+Additionally, the cocoa farmers' average age is increasing, currently sitting at about 50 years old.
+Few young people want to stay in the industry as the wages are so poor that they are looking elsewhere for work.
+By increasing their wages through fair-trade practices, younger generations are encouraged to stay and the industry can continue to produce.
 Without increasing income, the chocolate supply will fall as the aging population is unable to produce at current levels.